firinggamers/packageupdater/README.md

 this is my first bash script and im bad at it im learning and improving it.

 # HOW TO USE
+Well you can run this script as root user and it does the work automatically

 ```bash <(curl -s https://raw.githubusercontent.com/firinggamers/packageupdater/main/updater.sh)```